brycemac35/SD42_PUBLIC_MD/SD42_DOCX_Style_Template.md

 - Document should be concise (3–6 pages) and serve as quick reference
 - Minimal contextual explanation is needed

-**Use Comprehensive Guide (CG-)** when:
+**Use How-To Guide (HT-)** when:
-- Procedure is complex with many decision points
+- Procedure is complex with many decision points or variations
-- Audience includes new technicians, trainees, or staff learning the domain
+- Audience includes newer technicians, trainees, or staff learning the domain
-- Document should provide deep context, background, and learning material (10–20+ pages)
+- Document should provide detailed step-by-step instructions in appendices
+- Click-by-click guidance is valuable for users unfamiliar with the system
-- Troubleshooting scenarios, FAQs, and cross-references are valuable
+- Troubleshooting scenarios and edge cases need explanation
-- Nested step-by-step sub-procedures are necessary ("click-by-click" guidance)

 ### Versioning & Revision

 - **First release**: Always `Rev 1.0` (in header meta and closing block)
 - **Minor updates** (typos, clarifications, colour corrections): Increment 0.1 (e.g., 1.0 → 1.1)
-- **Major updates** (procedure changes, new sections, restructure): Increment 1.0 (e.g., 1.0 → 2.0)
+- **Major updates** (procedure changes, new appendices, restructure): Increment 1.0 (e.g., 1.0 → 2.0)
 - **Effective Date**: Format as `YYYY-MM-DD` (ISO 8601)
 - **Review Cycle**: Typically `Annual`; adjust if the procedure changes frequently

-### Naming Conflicts & Duplicates

-If you create both a WI and a CG for the same topic:
-- **Same category code is acceptable** — the TYPE prefix (`WI-` vs. `CG-`) distinguishes them
-  - Example: `WI-SW-001` (quick provisioning steps) and `CG-SW-001` (detailed provisioning guide)
-- **Different sequential numbers are required** if you have multiple related documents in the same category
-  - Example: `WI-HW-001`, `WI-HW-002`, `WI-HW-003` for different hardware procedures

 ### Document Numbering Authority